pymc-devs/pymc/docs/INSTALL.rst

 There are prebuilt distributions that include all required dependencies.
-For Mac OS X users, we recommend the `MacPython`_ distribution or the `Enthought Python Distribution`_ on OS X 10.5 (Leopard) and Python 2.6.1 that ships with OS X 10.6 (Snow Leopard).
+For Mac OS X users, we recommend the `MacPython`_ distribution or the `Enthought Python Distribution`_ on OS X 10.5 (Leopard) and Python 2.7 that ships with OS X 10.7 (Lion).
 Windows users should download and install the `Enthought Python Distribution`_.
 The Enthought Python Distribution comes bundled with these prerequisites.
 Note that depending on the currency of these distributions, some packages may need to be updated manually.